 Now I’m going to show you a real world example of the Dow Jones Industrial Average.

 This is Dow measured in points.
 And what are points?
 Points are derived by the dollar value of the underlying stocks, so basically it’s points are dollars, and one of the reasons that they measure it in points is just like when you go to Las Vegas, they take your currency and they give you chips.
-Now they’re pieces of plastic, so you don’t care, you’re just having fun.
+They’re pieces of plastic, so you don’t care, you’re just having fun.
 So change it to points, and it’s not as bad as if “Wow, you lost so many dollars,” but “it went down so many points.”

-What you see is that it’s going nowhere.
-It goes up and down, but there’s a mean of about 4 ounces of gold, which means that the price of gold should be one quarter of the points of the Dow and then things will sort of be in equilibrium.
 It’s fair value when the Dow is only four times the price of gold, but what you see here is that it goes into, it goes from fair value into a bubble 18 ounces of gold, it crashes down to 2 ounces, another bubble of 28 ounces of gold because the bubble was bigger, then it crashed and went down to one ounce of gold.
 The bubbles are getting bigger because banks keep on creating more and more and more fiat currency.

-The main point I want to demonstrate is that if you ride just one asset class you potentially get nowhere over a lot of your lifetime.
+The main point I want to demonstrate is that if you ride just one asset class, you potentially get nowhere over a lot of your lifetime.
 If you had invested in the Dow in stocks in 1929, right at the peak of the stock market bubble, it would have cost 18 oz of gold to buy one share of the Dow.

 If you held on to it for 89 years those stocks and sold them now, you could buy 19 oz of gold.
 Your return for the whole eighty nine year period was 5.6 percent, and there were periods during this time when we had raging inflation.